Arapahoe Basin Via Ferrata

 What are the fitness requirements?

+This is a very strenuous activity.
 While you don't need to be a rock climber, this is a climbing experience at a very high elevation (beginning around 12,000 feet) and there is a half-mile hike required before and after the climb.
+You should be an active person.
+Those concerned about their fitness should choose the half-day option.
 This is not something you want to do the day after you get off the plane from a sea-level location.
-You should be a generally active person.
-Those concerned about their fitness should choose the half-day option.
 Your guide will help tailor the experience to the needs and abilities of the group.

 To ensure your success at altitude, get a lot of sleep, drink much more water than you think you need, and bring water with you to keep drinking throughout the day.
 Hydration is key!